davitjnz/electra-ka/README.md

 To read more about electra please refer to the paper [ELECTRA: Pre-training Text Encoders as Discriminators Rather Than Generators](https://openreview.net/pdf?id=r1xMH1BtvB).

+In case of any questions/comments please feel free to reach out at djanezashvili[at]gmail.com

 Have a great coding!